lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_PYCPP.md

 | :---------------:|
 | ![Figure 8.6](pics/coding/blobfinder_image.png) |
 | Figure 8.6: What the fields in `playerc_blobfinder_blob_t` mean.
 The blob on the left has a geometric centre at *(x,y)*, the blob on the right has a bounding box with the top left corner at *(left, top)* pixels, and a lower right coordinate at *(right, bottom)* pixels.
 Coordinates are given with reference to the top left corner of the image. |

 ### TRY IT OUT (blobfinder)
-This example shows how to extract info from a blobfinder.
+This example is supposed to show how to extract info from a blobfinder.
 Read through the code before executing.
+As mentioned above, this does not currently work.
+If you *need* a blobfinder, you must write your controller in C or C++.

 ```tiobox
 > cd <source_code>/Ch8.3
 > player bigbob7.cfg &